mrd0ll4r/avr-fan-control/README.md

-# fan-control
+# avr-fan-control

 A project that uses an ATmega8 to control a bunch of relays for our ventilation setup.

 ## Setup

-Some AVR MCU, eight relays, a two-digit seven-segment display, one button, Using cmake, everything should be set up correctly.
+Some AVR MCU, eight relays, a two-digit seven-segment display, one button.
+Using cmake, everything should be set up correctly.

 ## Mode of operation